EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 	Spektrum AR8000 X Receiver

 I need:
-X	USB-A to USB-B (connect powerboost to uno, only needed for flight-ready version)
+	USB-A to USB-B (connect powerboost to uno, only needed for flight-ready version)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Thoughts ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~